So you have a mouse or rat problem in your chicken coop?

-There are lots of ideas out there about how to get rid of rats and mice from your home and your chicken coop.
+There are lots of "solutions" out there about how to get rid of rats and mice from your home and your chicken coop.

-In this article, I look at the five most popular ideas about what will "definitely" get rid of them - and explain why they are all highly unlikely to have any effect at all.
+In this article, I look at the five most common myths about what will "definitely" get rid of vermin, and explain why they are highly unlikely to have any effect at all.

-You'll also have the chance to download my free checklist to help you know what you need to do to keep your chickens and their home happily free of rodents in the future.
+And to provide you with a free checklist of what actually does work.
+Tips to help you know what you need to do to keep your chickens and their home happily free of a rat problem in the future.

-You'll see manufacturers singing their praises and making all kinds of claims for them.
+You'll see manufacturers making all kinds of claims for them.

 The most

-rats, mice, cockroaches - by transmitting an ultrasonic signal around the home which humans can't hear but rats and mice hear and can't tolerate.
+rats, mice and cockroaches for example, by transmitting an ultrasonic signal which humans can't hear but rats and mice do hear and can't tolerate.

-Cockroaches and crickets seem to be the bugs most affected by them (although some research studies dispute even those claims(1, 2)).
+Cockroaches and crickets seem to be the bugs most affected by ultrasonic devices, although some research studies dispute even those claims(1, 2).

 Here's the fact about their effect on rodents: they sing along with them.